mryt66/Flappy-bird-rl/README.md

 How does it work?
 =============
-Due to problems with uploading files, Unity program is in ```unityBranch1``` The main part of the game is developed in Unity, providing the visual and interactive components of the Flappy Bird game.
-The Unity project includes the following:
+The main part of the game is developed in Unity, providing the visual and interactive components of the Flappy Bird game.
-A fully designed 2D environment with the bird, pipes, background, and physics-based interactions for realistic gameplay.
+Game includes a fully designed 2D environment with the bird, pipes, background, and physics-based interactions for realistic gameplay.
 The training process involves both Unity and Python.
 Unity serves as the environment simulator, while Python handles the AI agent's logic and learning.

 Unity-Python Connection